 Are you searching for a list of the best hikes on Oahu, Hawaii?
 Well, you’ve found it!
-This guide from a Hawaii local has everything you need to know about the best hikes on Oahu.
+This guide from a Hawaii local has everything you need to know about the most amazing hikes on Oahu.

 Hiking is one of the best (yet underrated) outdoor activities to do on Oahu.
 The hikes on Oahu are easily some of the most stunning in the world.
 From picture-perfect views to stunning waterfalls, Oahu’s hikes have got it all.
 Here are 15 of the best hikes on Oahu.

-What Should I Bring to Do These Hikes on Oahu?
+What Should I Bring to Do the Best Hikes on Oahu?

 Plastic Bag (Or Washable, Reusable Bag)

 Most people forget to bring a plastic bag along with them on hikes to put their muddy or dusty athletic shoes in after hiking.
 If you’re trying to be more eco-friendly, try this reusable plastic bag and give it a good wash when you get back to where you’re staying.

 You’ll need something to wear after you shove your muddy or dusty athletic shoes into that plastic bag or reusable bag.

 If you want to support a fabulous local Hawaii business, you can buy a pair of Olukai slippers for your adventure.

 It’s a necessity for hiking.
 Bring a little more water than you think you’ll need for your Oahu hike.
 Perhaps in a nice reusable bottle to help the environment out.